Manifest (TV series): Critical response

 The series was initially met with a mixed response from critics upon its premiere.
 On the review aggregation website Rotten Tomatoes, the first season holds an approval rating of 56% with an average rating of 6.2/10, based on 39 reviews.
 The website's critical consensus reads, "Manifests attempts to balance supernatural mystery and melodrama largely work thanks to its well-chosen cast — though it could use a few more distinguishing characteristics."
 Metacritic, which uses a weighted average, assigned the series a score of 55 out of 100 based on 15 critics, indicating "mixed or average reviews".
 On Rotten Tomatoes, the fourth season has an approval rating of 86% with an average rating of 8.6/10, based on 7 reviews.

-In a more positive assessment, USA Todays Kelly Lawler explained how she felt that the first season's simplicity and variety of drama subgenres might help it outlast similarly themed but ultimately unsuccessful past shows.
-She further praised the series for maintaining the standard of quality it set with its premiere episode saying, "Heavily serialized shows, such as Lost, Breaking Bad, or Game of Thrones often start with a great concept and first episode.
-But many lesser shows collapse when the story expands.
-Manifest navigated through its first major roadblock by easily moving from the setup to meatier stories."
-In another favorable evaluation, Varietys Daniel D'Addario commented that the pilot didn't "pretend to have answers; it only poses questions.
-But its inquisitiveness and willingness to be bold and fairly uncynical given all the things it's trying to be is more than welcome."
-In a mixed critique, Los Angeles Timess Lorraine Ali remarked that the first season had a compelling premise and that the many mysteries it introduced "point toward a potentially addictive series if Manifest allows its gripping supernatural narrative to rise above its characters' less interesting personal dramas."The Washington Posts Hank Stuever compared its first season negatively to other network science fiction series saying, "Manifest, alas, beelines thoughtlessly toward its hokiest idea, when some of the returning passengers discover they've acquired psychic powers.
-Just like that, a viewer who might have been interested in the human element is instead served a cold plate of mystery meat — not the new Lost, but a feeble throwback to forgettable failures such as The Event."
-In a similarly dismissive appraisal, The New York Times Margaret Lyons commented that "Manifest has a frustrating lack of propulsion, a central dullness whose force field is so strong it bends all the interesting parts toward itself."

 Ratings

 The premiere episode was both the top-rated new show for the broadcast season and the top-rated show airing that week.